Sometimes, a painting isn’t just a painting, it’s a look into the soul of its creator.

 2. What inspired Van Gogh for the painting?

-We can fund the answer to this question in one of the numerous letters he wrote to his brother Theo.
+We can find the answer to this question in one of the numerous letters he wrote to his brother Theo.
 In it he mentions:

 “This morning I saw the country from my window a long time before sunrise, with nothing but the morning star, which looked very big.”